pissang/lottie-parser/README.md

 - Repeat on the rect and ellipsis doesn't support trim yet.
 - Gradient animation is not supported.

-Some other unknown issues can be reported in the issue.
+Some other unknown issues can be reported in the issue list.